Εθνικό Μουσείο Σύγχρονης Τέχνης

 More specifically:

-• Works by major Greek artists not currently represented in the collection, celebrated for their contributions to the history and development of contemporary arts from the 1960s onwards.
+• Seminal works by major Greek artists not currently represented in the collection, recognised for their contributions to Greek art history and the development of contemporary art in Greece from the 1960s onwards.

-• Works by Greek artists representative of the rich artistic, avant-garde legacy of the Greek diaspora, a large part of which has never received the recognition it rightly deserves or has even been marginalised.
+• Works by Greek artists representative of the rich -though sometimes overlooked or as yet undiscovered- artistic production and avant-garde legacy of the Greek diaspora, a large part of which has never received the recognition it rightly deserves or has been marginalised.

-• Works by mid-career and young Greek artists that enrich the collection, offering up both alternative, multi-faceted takes on political and cultural life in Greece, and tools for better understanding an international status quo ever in flux.
+• Works by mid-career and young Greek artists that enrich the collection, offering up both alternative, multi-faceted takes on political and cultural life in Greece, and tools for better understanding the current polyvalent and constantly changing global context.

-• Works by international contemporary artists that align with the present stated Acquisitions Policy, which itself centres on Greece’s geopolitical realities and the Global South.
+• Works by international contemporary artists that align with ΕΜΣΤ’s present Acquisitions Policy as outlined here, which itself centres on Greece’s geopolitical position in South-Eastern Europe and the European South.

-• Works by international artists who have undertaken long-term research into Greece and have produced pieces relating to the country’s recent history and culture.
+• Works by international artists who have conducted long-term research into Greece and have produced pieces relating to the country’s recent history and culture.

 EMΣT expands its collection by means of purchases, gifts, bequests, and long-term loans.

-With regard to acquisitions, the artistic director – working in collaboration with the in-house curatorial team – proposes works for purchase that are then submitted to the museum’s Administrative Board for approval.
-This same process also applies for long-term loans.
+• As regards purchases in particular, the artistic director, working in collaboration with the in-house curatorial team, drafts proposals for acquisitions, which are then submitted to the museum’s Board for approval.
+This same process also applies to long-term loans.

-ΕΜΣΤ does not purchase works directly from artists when they have professional representation. ΕΜΣΤ actively supports intermediary platforms (galleries or commercial art centres).
+• ΕΜΣΤ does not purchase works directly from artists when they have professional representation.
+Instead, it actively supports commercial intermediary platforms (i.e. galleries or commercial art centres).

-ΕΜΣΤ does not purchase works from artists or collectors who are also members of its staff or sit on its Administrative Board.
+• ΕΜΣΤ does not purchase works from artists or collectors who are also members of its staff or sit on its Board.

-With regard to gifts, these are only accepted by EMΣT selectively, and only if such acquisitions are contingent upon works being of high quality, aligned with the museum’s Collection Policy, in good condition, and acquired by their donors in accordance with the terms and conditions set out by all relevant legislation in force at the time of their acquisition.
+As for gifts, EMΣT accepts these selectively and only on condition that the works gifted are of high quality, align with the museum’s Collection Policy, are in good condition and were acquired by their donors in accordance with all relevant legislation in force at the time of their acquisition.

-EMΣT reserves the right to accept only select works from any proposed gift.
+• EMΣT reserves the right to accept only select works from any proposed gift.
 Such proposals are reviewed twice a year.
-The ultimate acceptance of a gift is dependent upon it also being ratified by the museum’s Administrative Board.
+No acceptance of a gift is final unless it has been ratified by the museum’s Board.

 By continuing on this website you accept the use of cookies on your device as described in the following Page Terms of Use – Privacy PolicyAccept